e-mail: bok@dhit.pl

 • Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
-Furthermore, tiny parts of these products have the potential to complicate diagnosis in case of swallowing.
+• Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, small elements of these products have the potential to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.